Kirksten3/pagespeedhelper/README.md

 ```

 **Errors:**

+As of `v0.4.1` this gem utilizes exponential backoff which waits in between sending batch requests if a query returns a rate limit error (rateLimitExceeded or userRateLimitExceeded).
+This starts at one and goes to the values set in the initialization, or 32 which is default.

 As seen above, errors are now listed in the result hash, a manual check needs to be done to see if the site had an issue with the request.
 It will also contain the reason why it failed.